KnightNight101/UoR_APP/Draft_2/DATABASE_SCHEMA.md

 ## Database Overview

+### Document Version Control (Git-based for LibreOffice Documents)

+- All LibreOffice documents (ODT, ODS, etc.) are versioned using Git repositories managed by GitPython.
+- Each document edit/upload creates a new commit in the corresponding repository.
+- The `file_versions` table tracks every version, linking files to Git commits and repositories.
+- ODFDiff is used for semantic diffing between document versions.
+- Users can view, compare, and restore previous versions via the application UI.

 ### Database Engine
 - **Primary Database**: SQLite (for development and local deployment)
 - **Production Migration Path**: PostgreSQL (recommended for scalability)